bennettslin/yearlings_bobtail_app/SOCIAL_MEDIA_WORK.md

 # Social media work
+* Annotations only have URL buttons
+    * Remove annotationIndex from buttons that don't need it

+* Tooltip for social media buttons in annotation has too dark shadow
+    * But only in carousel annotation
+    * Tooltip needs unique IDs

+* Placeholder image files for each song
+    * og and twitter configs use correct song file names

+* getUrl helper adds slash if not in path

-* Position social media links for each song and logue
+* Social media links for each song and logue
+    * Position
+    * Layout
-* Position social media links for each promo page
+* Social media links for each promo page
+    * Position
+    * Layout
     * Helmet for promo page
     * Facebook and Twitter meta tags

-* Annotations only have URL buttons
 * UI feedback for copy URL
-    * "Link copied to clipboard!"

-* Consolidate helpers that need YB domain

-* Create custom icons
-    * Facebook
+    * set timeout value in Redux
+    * Temporarily make button a checkmark
-    * Twitter
+        * Have checkmark icon
+    * Temporarily show tooltip with text
-    * Copy URL
+        * "Link copied!"

 * Twitter player cards
     * https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/abouts-cards